-(Percentage of overall grade) Tests - 60% of grade Classwork - 25% of grade Homework - 10% of grade Note: If a student makes passing grades on all classwork and homework but fails the TESTS for a subject/class he or she is likely to fail the subject/class.
+(Percentage of overall grade)

+Mastery/Tests or Projects - 60% of grade

+Minor/Classwork or Quizzes - 30% of grade

+Engagement/ Classwork or Homework - 10% of grade

+Note: If a student makes passing grades on all classwork and homework but fails the TESTS for a subject/class he or she is likely to fail the subject/class.
 Failing grades are any score of 59/F and below.